Morocco boy found dead after days-long rescue operation | DW | 05.02.2022

 Thousands took to social media to express their solidarity for the boy and his family, with the Arabic hashtag #SaveRayan trending for hours in Morocco and North Africa.

 The well narrows as it descends from a 45 centimeter (18 inches) diameter at the top.
-Rescuers have not been able to go down themselves to retrieve the child.
+Rescuers were not able to go down themselves to retrieve the child.

-A massive trench was cut in the hill next to the well.
+A massive trench had to be cut in the hill next to the well.
 By Saturday morning, rescuers were digging horizontally toward the well and installing PVC tubes to protect against landslides and get the boy out.

 Moroccan media reported on Thursday that rescuers had managed to get water and oxygen delivered to the bottom of the well.